 The Bree Collaborative Opioid Use Disorder Treatment workgroup's ultimate aim is a health care system that identifies people with opioid use disorder and facilitates access to comprehensive, evidence-based treatment with the patient at the center of care.
 This approach works to ensure that care is available when a patient is ready.
+While evidence on best treatment practices based on cultural background is lacking, providers should consider patient cultural background, language, and other factors.
 Patients should have an identified medical or health home from which they receive integrated physical and behavioral health care.
 Workgroup focus areas include: